 Which Miami hotel has the best rooftop bar for ocean views?+

 1 Hotel South Beach at 2341 Collins Avenue gives you the most direct Atlantic Ocean view from a rooftop bar on this list.
-Watr at the 1 sits at the 18th-floor level and faces east over open water.
+Watr at the 1 is at the 18th-floor level and faces east over open water.
 Faena Miami Beach and The Miami Beach EDITION also face east on Collins Avenue, but Watr's elevation and the full restaurant program make it the stronger pick if ocean views are the priority.

 Which rooftop bar hotel in Miami is best for a Brickell skyline view?+

 W Miami at 485 Brickell Avenue is the pick for a downtown skyline view.
-WALL Sky Bar sits on the upper floors of a 50-story tower and faces north and west, covering both the downtown Miami cluster and Biscayne Bay.
+WALL Sky Bar is on the upper floors of a 50-story tower and faces north and west, covering both the downtown Miami cluster and Biscayne Bay.
 The Brickell Metromover station is about a 5-minute walk from the hotel.

 Do Miami rooftop bars require reservations?+